 #1 Sierra Nevada Brewery Tours & Tastings

 The brewery that started a craft brewery revolution in the United States, Sierra Nevada Brewery is a must-visit anytime you’re in the area!
 Even if you’re not a big beer drinker, a tour of the brewery is a delightfully educational experience—and there are more in-depth tours for fanatics.
 You can also skip the tour and head straight to the Taproom for lunch, flight tasting, and of course, some goodies from the Gift Shop to-go.
-As of 6/18/2021, Taproom open by reservation only, and tours are temporarily unavailable.

 #2 Bidwell Park